(Clicka qua per la versione Italiana)

 live).
 Ten songs for a total of an hour and a quarter of music demonstrate a

-certain sureness of their own resources.
+degree of confidence in their own means.
 The guitar and the synthesizer are no

-longer at the center of the scene.
-Instead, the rhythm section, Dawn Smithson's
+longer the core of the music.
+Instead, the rhythm section (Dawn Smithson's

 shrewdest instruments.
 Brown fidgets at the synthesizer with an almost jazz

-hand and contributes to the atmosphere of disappearances and confusion, but
+hand and contributes to the atmosphere of dizziness and confusion, but

-they are the bass and drums that formulate the patterns upon which everything is
+it's the bass and the drums that formulate the patterns upon which everything else is

 based.